ParadigmHyperloop/testing-software/ControlLaptop/Examples/LogToInflux/README.md

 # Example - Logging to Influx

-Example of logging to influx using python, as well as how to setup influxdb.
+Example of logging to influx using python, as well as how to setup influxdb and grafana.
 Drawn from http://richardn.ca/2019/01/04/installing-influxdb-on-windows/

 ## Installing nssm
 nssm is the "non-sucking service manager", it is a valuable tool for creating, configuring, and deploying services on windows.
 It is simply a .exe that is downloaded and then added to the PATH before it can be used from the CLI (Command line interface).